Angela Vithoulkas: Political career

 In 2012, Angela Vithoulkas ran as an independent in the City of Sydney, as part of the Living Sydney.
 She was re-elected in 2016 for a further 4 years as part of the Sydney Matters Team.
 At the 2021 local government elections, Vithoulkas ran as part of the Small Business Party but was unsuccessful in her bid for a third term on the council.

 Living Sydney, 2012–14

-In 2012, Angela Vithoulkas was approached by real estate agent and former campaign manager to Lord Mayor Clover Moore, Barry Goldman to run for public office as part of the Living Sydney Independent party.
+In 2012, Vithoulkas was approached by real estate agent and former campaign manager to Lord Mayor Clover Moore, Barry Goldman to run for public office as part of the Living Sydney Independent party.
 Mr Goldman established the team due to frustrations with Clover Moore's council's inaction for business and transport reforms, including controversial reforms to the business voting laws of Sydney.
-The 8-week campaign for City of Sydney Council was almost entirely personally funded by Angela Vithoulkas, resulting in her election as a City of Sydney Councillor.
+The 8-week campaign for City of Sydney Council was almost entirely personally funded by Vithoulkas, resulting in her election as a City of Sydney Councillor.